brownan/backathon/README.md

 * Continuous file monitoring with inotify (no expensive scanning of the entire backup set)

-No other backup programs quite met these criteria.
+No other backup programs I've found quite met these criteria.
 Gbackup takes ideas from Borg, Duplicati, Bup, and others, with a backing storage format inspired by Git (hence the G in Gbackup)

 ## Architecture

 These components make up Gbackup

 ### Object Store
-An abstraction on top of a content-addressable block store.
-It provides encyption and compression, as well as several storage backends.
+A key-value store in which objects are keyed by a hash of their contents.
+All backup data is stored in the object store.
+Different types of objects provide file blob data, metadata, and directory information,

+The object store is built on top of a storage backend abstraction, which allows saving to different storage services.

 ### Chunker
 Takes a file on the filesystem and breaks it into chunks suitable for uploading to the object store.

-### Filesystem
+### Objects

-A set of filesystem objects represent objects on the filesystem and can convert into objects for storing in the object store.
-Filesystem objects may be cached on the local filesystem, and are backed by one or more objects in the object store.
+The various object types represent aspects of the filesystem and handle converting into objects for storing in the object store.
+Filesystem objects representing metadata are cached in a local database.

+The object types are:
-* tree - a directory of files
+* tree - a directory of files or other trees
-* file - metadata about the file, and a list of blobs
+* file/inode - contains metadata about a file, and a list of blobs
 * blob - file contents

 ### Revision

 A revision is a single snapshot of a backup set.
 Metadata about the revision is stored in an object, and a link to the root of the backup tree.
-These are stored in a separate directory in the object store, and aren't content addressable.
+These are stored in a separate directory in the object store.

 ### Objects